By Mike Miller Updated January 7, 2023

 I have many SS items and an arm band from the Yacht Col Lentz used as his Office.
 He also dismantled a bar in the town there that Hitler hung out in, and it is now in a home in Maine.
 There were also a bunch of SS marked with SS ruins.

 Mail me if you know about another yacht..or cabin cruiser? email@example.com I'm in Washington State now; back home in CO by June 19..

 After the war, the yacht went to England as a prize of war.
 It was donated to Canada and turned into a training ship.
 The navy renamed it the Tim.
 It was put for sale by the Canadian government.
 It changed hands 2 or 3 times because of the expensive repairs to put it in shape.
 The boat was renamed Helgoland.

 I have recently seen the ship in a very good condition on a wharf in Gaete(Italy).
 It is beautiful despite its former owner.
 And yes it looks like the ship on your picture.

 Hitler's Yacht rebuilt in Jacksonville

 About 25 or more years ago, A person was rebuilding one of Hitler's personal Yacht.
-A storm of hurricane hit Jacksonville and destroy the Yacht.
-This person did not want to rebuild it again and was towed to a junk yard at North main street.
-I would like to contact this person. please contact me at email@example.com
+A storm or hurricane hit Jacksonville and destroyed the Yacht.
+This person did not want to rebuild it again and was towed to a junk yard at North Main Street.
+I would like to contact this person. please contact me at firstname.lastname@example.org

 Oct 16, 2012